Mulfran Press (logo)

 60 pages, £8.99, ISBN 978-1-907327-08-7

-from Amazon, bookshops, & direct from us
+Available from Blackwell's, other bookshops, & direct from us.

 Metamorphic rather than anthropomorphic, these poems depict the 'creatureliness' of all existence: how distinctions between the non-human and human worlds dissolve as you look at them – rather like 'the act / of walking through walls'.
 Yet the book as a whole is really a meditation on the notion that 'the only thing to be had on earth / is love, leafless, wintering'.
 [More about Lesley Saunders and No Doves]